 H.O.W. will host 17th Annual Time is of the Essence Luncheon

 PALM BEACH, FL- H.O.W.
-(Hearing the Ovarian Cancer Whisper) will host the 17th Annual Time is of the Essence Luncheon on Friday, January 26, 2018, at 11:30 am at The Mar-a-Lago Club in Palm Beach.
+(Hearing the Ovarian Cancer Whisper) will host the 17th Annual Time is of the Essence Luncheon on Monday, January 22, 2018, at 11:30 am at the historic Flagler Museum in Palm Beach.
 Celebrity guest speakers are the most decorated gymnast in American history, Shannon Miller and award-winning reporter and media veteran, Deborah Roberts.
 Valerie Goldfein will serve as Chair.
 Honorary Chairs are Andrea Stark and Judy Snyder.

 Shannon Miller, the only female athlete to be inducted into the US Olympic Hall of Fame – Twice!
 [Individual (2006) and Team (2008)], was diagnosed with a rare form of ovarian cancer in 2011.
 Her baseball-size tumor was successfully removed and she followed-up with an aggressive chemotherapy regimen.
 Shannon has remained open and public about her diagnosis and treatment and continues to empower women to make their health a priority.
 Shannon is currently cancer free and remains a strong advocate for early detection.